kb-labb/swedish-sbert/README.md

 Swedish sentence BERT (KB-SBERT) was trained to emulate a strong English sentence embedding model called [paraphrase-mpnet-base-v2](https://www.sbert.net/docs/pretrained_models.html#sentence-embedding-models).
 The model achieved a Pearson correlation coefficient of 0.918 and a Spearman's rank correlation coefficient of 0.911 on the SweParaphrase test set.

+An article explaining the data and the model in further detail can be found on the [KBLab blog](https://kb-labb.github.io/posts/2021-08-23-a-swedish-sentence-transformer/).

 ### Training

 We trained on 14.6 million sentences from different parallel corpus sources.
 Model was trained for 50 hours on a single A100 GPU with 40GB memory.